sokaeb/sokaeb/README.md

 ### Hi there, I'm Kae! 👋🏽

 Welcome to my GitHub.
-I'm a full stack web developer aspiring to make meaningful impacts in the world through tech. 🌎 👩🏽‍💻 I've recently finished the Lambda School Web Development program where I have had several opportunites to collaborate on projects, learn new technologies, and create diverse applications. 🧩
+I'm a UX/UI designer/front-end dev aspiring to make meaningful impacts in the world through tech. 🌎 👩🏽‍💻 I've recently finished the Lambda School Web Development program where I have had several opportunites to collaborate on projects, learn new technologies, and create diverse applications. 🧩

 ---